Presentation of Mircea Digulescu and his Proposals

 Mircea Digulescu is a former laureate of the toughest, most renowned international Informatics contests for University students and high school pupils (CEOI 2003, 2004; ACM SEERC 2004, 2005) and is also a Div1 coder on Codeforces.com (profile: mircea85) – peek score 2022 candidate master.

-He self-published a number of papers on topics of Computer Science – mainly Game Theory (like Farsighted Stability in Stable Marriage Problem), Complexity Theory (like Towards Solving NP-Complete and Other Hard Problems Efficiently in Practice) and Cryptography (like Hiding Data in Plain Sight: Towards Provably Unbreakable Encryption with Short Secret Keys and One Way Functions) – some of which have been favorably informally peer-reviewed by a number of researchers.
+He self-published a number of papers on topics of Computer Science – mainly Game Theory (like Farsighted Stability in Stable Marriage Problem), Complexity Theory (like Towards Solving NP-Complete and Other Hard Problems Efficiently in Practice) and Cryptography (like Hiding Data in Plain Sight: Towards Provably Unbreakable Encryption with Short Secret Keys and One Way Functions) – some of which have been peer-reviewed and published at conference.
 He also self-published a number of articles on social awareness and strategy pertaining to the topic of designing and enacting a better society: eg. On the Functioning of Society (2019), On Happiness (2015), etc.

 Mircea Digulescu founded an RPA technology startup (Mat Soft Technology) in 2009 which he sold in 2014.
 He worked on various other projects in the field of software engineering, with roles varying form Senior Software Engineer to de-facto Director of Engineering (Engineering Manager officially) to Technical Product Manager, mostly freelance.
 Up to Feb 2021, he never earned money from anything other than software engineering in his entire existence.